dandi/example-notebooks/000010/DataJoint/README.md

 # Li et al., 2015 and Li, Daie et al., 2016

-## This directory a duplicate of the [DJ-NWB-Li-Daie-2015-2016 repository](https://github.com/datajoint-company/DJ-NWB-Li-Daie-2015-2016) as part of the [DataJoint NWB Showcase](https://github.com/datajoint-company/DataJoint-NWB-showcase).
+### This directory a duplicate of the [DJ-NWB-Li-Daie-2015-2016 repository](https://github.com/datajoint-company/DJ-NWB-Li-Daie-2015-2016) as part of the [DataJoint NWB Showcase](https://github.com/datajoint-company/DataJoint-NWB-showcase).
+Submit any issues to [DJ-NWB-Li-Daie-2015-2016 repository](https://github.com/datajoint-company/DJ-NWB-Li-Daie-2015-2016).

 DataJoint-NWB conversion project for Li et al. (2015) and Li, Daie et al. (2016) papers.